 In his spare time, Rick enjoys distance running and traveling.

 Laura directs and administers the work of an integrated collection description and discovery program referred to as RAD.
 The work of the program is carried out by three units:

-- Interlibrary Loan & Acquisitions Services
+- Interlibrary Loan & Acquisitions Services (serving as Interim Head)

 - Resource Description & Discovery Services